risk-first/website/docs/thinking/Meeting-Reality.md

    description: Testing out the predictive power of an Internal Model by exposing it to reality.
    own_term: true
  - name: Internal Model
-   description: The model of reality held by an individual, team, software system or other Agent.
+   description: The risk model of reality held by an individual, team, software system or other Agent.
    anchor: different-internal-models
 sidebar_position: 4
 redirect_from: